wlaschinsky/Python_projects_Engeto/README.md

+# Python Projects - Engeto Course

 This repository contains Python projects assigned during the Engeto Python course.
-Each project is designed to practice and improve learned skills in Python,
+Each project is designed to practice and improve learned skills in Python, such as working with data structures, loops, functions, etc.

-Projects
+## Projects

+### 1. Text Analyzer
-Text Analyzer: A program that analyzes a given text and provides statistics like word count, number of uppercase/lowercase words, and more.
+A program that analyzes a given text and provides statistics like:
+- Word count
+- Number of titlecase, uppercase, and lowercase words
+- Count and sum of numeric values in the text

+### 2. Other Projects
-Other Projects: Additional projects will be added...
+Additional projects will be added...

+---

 Feel free to explore and review the code.